orowith2os/Isolating-pci-devices-for-virtual-machine-use/README.md

    1. Edit the options GRUB_DEFAULT= amd GRUB_SAVEDEFAULT= to GRUB_DEFAULT=saved and GRUB_SAVEDEFAULT=true.
     2. Again, optional, but you can add GRUB_DISABLE_SUBMENU=y to disable submenus.
 If you don't want this option, disable or remove it.
-     3. Regenerate your GRUB: sudo grub-mkconfig -o /boot/grub/grub.cfg (or equivalent)
+     3. Regenerate your GRUB: ''sudo grub-mkconfig -o /boot/grub/grub.cfg'' (or equivalent)

 This will bind your GPU to the vfio-pci driver on bootup

-   Execute 'lspci -nn' to find your device IDs.
+   Execute ''lspci -nn'' to find your device IDs.
 In my case, the IDs are 1002:6759 and 1002:aa90.
 Remember this for later.
     Edit your GRUB to contain iommu=pt, pcie_acs_override=downstream,multifunction, and vfio-pci.ids=id,id.
 This will bind your PCI device of choice to the linux-vfio driver.
    Your grub should look like something along these lines: 'GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet amd_iommu=on iommu=pt pcie_acs_override=downstream,multifunction vfio-pci.ids=1002:6759,1002:aa90"'
-   Edit your mkinitcpio file, /etc/mkinitcpio.conf: add 'vfio_pci vfio vfio_iommu_type1 vfio_virqfd' to the MODULES= like, so it looks somewhat like this: 'MODULES=(... vfio_pci vfio vfio_iommu_type1 vfio_virqfd ...)'.
+   Edit your mkinitcpio file, /etc/mkinitcpio.conf: add 'vfio_pci vfio vfio_iommu_type1 vfio_virqfd' to the MODULES= like, so it looks somewhat like this: '''MODULES=(... vfio_pci vfio vfio_iommu_type1 vfio_virqfd ...)'''.
-   Also edit the hooks line to contain 'modconf' like so: 'HOOKS=(... modconf ...)'
+   Also edit the hooks line to contain 'modconf' like so: '''HOOKS=(... modconf ...)'''
-   Regenerate your mkinitcpio file: 'sudo mkinitcpio -P'.
+   Regenerate your mkinitcpio file: ''sudo mkinitcpio -P''.

 Regenerate your GRUB using 'sudo grub-mkconfig -o /boot/grub/grub.cfg', reboot, and you should have your GPU isolated and everything in its own IOMMU group, verify with 'sudo lspci -vv'.
 Scroll to your GPU, and verify it shows in its own IOMMU group and is using the vfio-pci driver, like so:
 '25:00.0 VGA compatible controller: Advanced Micro Devices, Inc. [AMD/ATI] Turks PRO [Radeon HD 6570/7570/8550 / R5 230] (prog-if 00 [VGA controller])